julia-rodrigo/cs230-simon-app/README.md

 # cs230-simon-app

+This code was made in Visual Studio Code.
+To run this game, download the <> html file extract the folder and run the <> html file on your browser

 https://www.youtube.com/watch?v=n_ec3eowFLQ
 This helpful person thought me lots of basic javaScript in his tutorial.
 Along with him, i link other helpful sites and youtubers that helped me.